Mitch McConnell, His Wife Elaine Chao, Children, Net Worth, And The Trump Russia Situation

 Mitch McConnell presently has an estimated net worth of about $23 million.
 This is according to the Center for Responsive Politics estimates, which puts it at between $9.2 million and $36.5 million, with the average being $22.8 million.
 He apparently benefited from a tax exempt fund valued at between $5 to $25 million in 2008.
 It was part of his wife’s inheritance following her mother’s death in 2007.
 This is the main cause of the disparity about his net worth.

-The Trump Russia Issues
+The Trump, Russia Issues

 Mitch McConnell has on many occasions found himself in the midst of Trump – Russia investigation controversies.
 As Senate Majority Leader, he recently rejected calls for a special prosecutor to look into investigations concerning Kremlin and Trump connections during the 2016 Presidential campaign.
 The allegations threaten to undermine the presidency, with hacking claims and propaganda wars being at the center of the controversy.